Expensent

 Can I set up rules in QuickBooks Online to automate bills by vendor?

 QBO has two separate rule systems and neither handles email-to-bill automation.
 Bank Rules (Banking → Rules) apply to imported bank feed transactions and can auto-categorize or even auto-add them to the register.
 Advanced tier subscribers also get Workflow automation, which can route bills for approval based on conditions like amount or vendor.
 Neither system creates bills from inbound emails.
-For rules that act at the inbox level — "next time an invoice from this vendor arrives, forward it to my @qbodocs.com address" — you need a tool that sits between your email and QuickBooks.
+For rules that act at the inbox level — "next time this invoice pattern arrives, forward it to my QuickBooks forwarding address" — you need a tool that sits between your email and QuickBooks.

 Is Hubdoc still free with QuickBooks Online in 2026?